dmx-systems/dmx-documentation/docs/user.rst

 ======================

 As DMX is made to work like a human brain you can navigate in an associative way.
-The "What's related" tab of the :ref:`detail panel<user-the-detail-panel>` detail panel permits you to navigate the database by listing all associated items.
+The "Related" tab of the :ref:`detail panel<user-the-detail-panel>` detail panel permits you to navigate the database by listing all associated items.

-Open the "What's related" of an item to get there.
+Use the "Related" button in the context menu to get there.

 .. image:: _static/related.png